 And once I loved her, my heart opened and I felt a joy in my being that was bigger and more real than any assailant.
 Any rapist.
 Any abuser.
 Any trauma.
 My joy and love was simply bigger.

 Why I Call This Program Brave and Beautiful:

 I use the word Brave because it takes an enormous amount of courage to face our shadows.

 The past that has hurt us, those who have betrayed us – it is safer to keep it all in a category called “bad”.
 It is a special act of bravery to open the conversation that may challenge our idea of ‘right and wrong’, and allow heart-felt forgiveness and self compassion.
-When I think of the word brave, I have an image of a person standing firm in the face of their demons, staff in hand, feet firmly planted and eyes blazing.
+When I think of the word brave, I have an image of a woman standing firm in the face of their demons, staff in hand, feet firmly planted and eyes blazing.